tomerweller/tomerweller.github.io/_posts/2016-01-08-esp32-first-steps.md

 {% endhighlight %}

 I couldn't find any other interesting things in the provided firmware.
 In case you were wondering, like me, whether ESP8266's [AT command-set][at-commandset] works in this prompt, the answer is no. It's not very clear what commands do work here.
+(If you know of some, leave them in the comments below)

 ### Programming
-There are currently two methods to program the ESP32: the ESP-IDF and the ESP32 arduino Core.

 #### FreeRTOS

 Before programming this chip it's crucial to understand that, unlike other embedded systems, the ESP32 comes with a light operating system - FreeRTOS.
 The following methods to program this chip don't replace the FreeRTOS firmware, but rather deploy applications for it to run.
 I imagine that in the near future we'll see other operating systems or no-os approaches for reprogramming these chips.

+There are currently two methods to program the ESP32: the ESP-IDF and the ESP32 arduino Core.

 #### ESP - IDF